Sam-Dragon/cloud/gcp/IAM.md

   - Enable Single Sign On

 > Organization Policy Service
-- It is global contraints
+- It is global constraints
 - To apply constraints on all resources accross the organizations
 - Organization Policy Administrator role

-Note: Section 23 [Role Information]